m1ewi5/reservit/README.md

 # reservit
-This is a Linux/Perl5 hotel/motel reservation system
+This is a Linux/Perl5 hotel/motel reservation system.